Avast SecureLine VPN Review 2023: Is It Worth Buying?

 I was displeased when I learned that Avast SecureLine VPN logs some connection data

-On the bright side, Avast SecureLine VPN owns all its servers and doesn’t use virtual servers.
-This is a plus because using third-party servers may pose some risks.
-The server providers can install backdoors to leak user data or even hand over the server to law enforcement.
-On top of owning its servers, Avast maintains a warrant canary, which guarantees that the company doesn’t have a backdoor that grants access to its server information.
+On the bright side, Avast SecureLine VPN owns most of its servers, minimizing risks associated with third-party providers who could install backdoors or hand over data to law enforcement.
+Additionally, Avast maintains a warrant canary, which guarantees that the company doesn’t have a backdoor that grants access to its server information.

 Torrenting — Has Servers Optimized for P2P Sharing